Norse religion

 Ásatrú: The Old Norse religion and its modern incarnation

 Since 1874, Iceland has had freedom of religion enshrined in its constitution.
-Despite being a mainly secular nation, there is a religion with ancient roots that is one of the nation's fastest-growing: Asatru.2 months ago — Legacy -
+Despite being a mainly secular nation, there is a religion with ancient roots that is one of the nation's fastest-growing: Asatru.3 years ago — Legacy -

 What you need to know about Ginnungagap, the void in Norse mythology

-Since time immemorial, most cultures and civilizations have tried to understand what happened long ago in the ancient past.2 months ago — Culture and religion -
+Since time immemorial, most cultures and civilizations have tried to understand what happened long ago in the ancient past.3 years ago — Culture and religion -

 What was the temple at Uppsala, and why was it important in the ancient Norse religion?

 Temples dotted the pre-modern world, from Delphi to Luxor, from Ur to what is now Uppsala, in Sweden.
-Though we only have information about it from medieval sources, the temple at Uppsala was a religious center and focal point for the ancient Norse religion.7 months ago — Culture and religion -
+Though we only have information about it from medieval sources, the temple at Uppsala was a religious center and focal point for the ancient Norse religion.4 years ago — Culture and religion -

 Fight, worship, be honorable: The greatest honor for fallen Viking warriors was to join Odin in Valhalla

 In order to cushion the blow of mortality, various civilizations have myths and theories of what the afterlife looks like.
-For Vikings, those who died valiantly had the chance of joining Odin in Valhalla.1 year ago — Culture and religion -
+For Vikings, those who died valiantly had the chance of joining Odin in Valhalla.4 years ago — Culture and religion